Frequently Asked Questions

 …you’re not alone!

 We have tried to create a comprehensive list of some of the most frequently asked questions regarding the Outer Banks Taste of the Beach annual weekend event.
 We appreciate your time in looking through this before you email to inquire.
 Chances are you’re not the first person to ask… we hope you find the answers you are looking for.
-If not, feel free to email us using the contact information at the bottom of every page on this site.
+If not, feel free to send our coordinator an email at firstname.lastname@example.org

 1. What is “Will-Call?” and/or “Do I need (to print my) tickets to be admitted to an event?”

 Tickets are only available online at www.obxtasteofthebeach.com/events.
 If there are tickets available the day of the event, you can purchase tickets at the door.
-Otherwise all event ticket sales close about 12 hours (or more depending on the type of event) before the start of the event.
+Otherwise all event ticket sales close about 24 hours (or more depending on the type of event) before the start of the event.
 If an event says it’s “sold out”, that means it is sold out and there is literally no more room for more attendees.
 If there are tickets available at the door for purchase, the post-ticket message will clearly note that “…you maybe able to buy tickets at the door for this event”.
-OR click on the event category “At The Door Tickets” to quickly see what events will be selling ATD. events may be added to the category after advance sales close so check it right before you want to attend any particular event.
+OR click on the event category “At The Door Tickets” to quickly see what events will be selling ATD.
+Events may be added to the category after advance sales close so check it right before you want to attend any particular event.
+Ticket sales close a day before (give or take) to leave time for Chefs to prepare for expected guests.
+You should order event tickets well in advance to avoid this dilemma.

-If you should have a situation arise where you need to switch your purchase from one event to another or to a different time, you can contact Audrey at the Outer Banks Restaurant Association directly by phone 252-207-5092 (between the hours of 8am and 10pm).
-Your purchased tickets will be cancelled and you will need to then re-purchase tickets to the event you newly desire, and only if there are tickets available.
+If you should have a situation arise where you need to switch your purchase from one event to another time for the same event, you can contact Quinn Capps at the Outer Banks Restaurant Association directly by phone (252) 216-9362 (between the hours of 9am and 6pm).
+Depending on the event, you may need to be refunded and repurchase for the other session.
 You can only do this up until 48 hours before the event begins.
-Exchange, refund or cancellation CANNOT be made within 48 hours of the event, without exception.
+If it if within 48 hours of your expected attendance date, please call the restaurant directly and let them know you have purchased tickets to their event on another day but would like to be switched.
+They can note it on their attendance sheets for the days in question.
+Refund or cancellation CANNOT be made within 48 hours of the event, without exception.
+See the refund within 10 days section above for more information on requesting a refund.

 Yes.
 Most events are restricted to guests 21 years of age or older, because of alcohol being served.
 Some of our events do not have alcohol included (or included in the ticket price) and those events may be appropriate to bring guests under 21.
 Those kinds of events will be clearly noted in the event description.
 In general though, MOST events are 21+.
 You need to use your best discretion when determining if your child is mature enough for an event activity.
 Please consider the other attendees when deciding this also.

 If you do not (or choose not) to consume alcohol as part of your event experience, you will not be charged any less for your ticket or be entitled to any partial refund.
 You can however share your entitled drink(s) with other attendees, provided they are over 21.
 There are some events that don’t include alcohol in the ticket price and those might be better priced events for you to attend.
 All events are clearly described as to whether they include alcohol or if it is an optional thing once you get there.
-Please understand the opposite is also true, that some folks like to have their drinks included in the ticket price so they don’t feel nickeled and dimed once they get there.
 Again, please read your event descriptions thoroughly and choose your events with your own preferences in mind.

 Smoking is not permitted inside any restaurant in NC (by State law), although many restaurants have outdoor areas designated for smoking.
 Outdoor events are smoking permitted, but we ask that you please be courteous and smoke away from the crowd.
 E-Cigarettes are now banned inside all Dare County establishments.

-We post our events over a period of time, beginning in early December 2015.
-The remainder of events will be posted by and no later than January 21st, 2016.
+We post our events over a period of time, beginning in early December.
+90% of events are posted before Christmas but we may have a few that linger to as late as January.
 So for about a month we are continuously adding new events.
 Join our facebook fan page to receive push notifications of when and what new events have just been added.

 We realize this is an issue, but coordinating our restaurant events is a time consuming task that involves our administrator and each restaurant owner.
 We try our best to post events all at once, but in reality it just doesn’t happen that way.
 We try to encourage our restaurants to submit all their events at once.
 Reality dictates that we have to roll out events and add them over a few weeks timeframe.
 We apologize for the inconvenience this may cause.